r-Techsupport/rTS_Wiki/docs/factoids/bsod.md

 If your file is stuck on `Processing...` when uploading it to Discord, you are attempting to upload a dump file directly from the Minidump folder.
 Depending on your account's permissions, Windows prevents this but does not provide any sort of notification.
 Please follow the steps above to copy and upload the entire Minidump folder rather than the individual dump files.

-If you're curious, we use [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) to analyze the dump.
+If you're curious, you can learn more about reading the dump files [here](/docs/learning/bsod_guide)

 ## Unable to access windows desktop